Eurydia/notes-on-clean-programming-language/docs/the-stdenv-module/stdoverloaded.md

 **Definition**

-Defines conversion from another type to integer.
+Defines conversion from type `T` to integer.

 ### `toReal`